smartdevicelink/sdl_app_library_guides/docs/Speech and Audio/Getting Microphone Audio/index.md

 # Getting Microphone Audio
 Capturing in-car audio allows developers to interact with users by requesting raw audio data provided to them from the car's microphones.
-In order to gather the raw audio from the vehicle, you must leverage the @![iOS][`SDLPerformAudioPassThru`](https://smartdevicelink.com/en/docs/iOS/master/Classes/SDLPerformAudioPassThru/)!@@![android,javaSE,javaEE]`PerformAudioPassThru`!@ RPC.
+In order to gather the raw audio from the vehicle, you must leverage the @![iOS][`SDLPerformAudioPassThru`](https://smartdevicelink.com/en/docs/iOS/master/Classes/SDLPerformAudioPassThru/)!@@![android,javaSE,javaEE,javascript]`PerformAudioPassThru`!@ RPC.

 SDL does not support automatic speech cancellation detection, so if this feature is desired, it is up to the developer to implement.
-The user may press an "OK" or "Cancel" button, the dialog may timeout, or you may close the dialog with @![iOS]`SDLEndAudioPassThru`!@@![android,javaSE,javaEE]`EndAudioPassThru`!@.
+The user may press an "OK" or "Cancel" button, the dialog may timeout, or you may close the dialog with @![iOS]`SDLEndAudioPassThru`!@@![android,javaSE,javaEE,javascript]`EndAudioPassThru`!@.

 !!!
 NOTE
 SDL does not support an open microphone.
 However, SDL is working on wake-word support in the future.
 You may implement a voice command and start an audio pass thru session when that voice command occurs.
 !!!

 ## Starting Audio Capture
-To initiate audio capture, first construct a @![iOS]`SDLPerformAudioPassThru`!@@![android,javaSE,javaEE]`PerformAudioPassThru`!@ request.
+To initiate audio capture, first construct a @![iOS]`SDLPerformAudioPassThru`!@@![android,javaSE,javaEE,javascript]`PerformAudioPassThru`!@ request.
 You must use a sampling rate, bit rate, and audio type supported by the head unit.
-To get the head unit's supported audio capture capabilities, check the @![iOS]`SDLSystemCapabilityManager.audioPassThruCapabilities`!@@![android,javaSE,javaEE] `sdlManager.getSystemCapabilityManager().getCapability(SystemCapabilityType.AUDIO_PASSTHROUGH)`!@ after successfully connecting to the head unit.
+To get the head unit's supported audio capture capabilities, check the @![iOS]`SDLSystemCapabilityManager.audioPassThruCapabilities`!@@![android,javaSE,javaEE] `sdlManager.getSystemCapabilityManager().getCapability(SystemCapabilityType.AUDIO_PASSTHROUGH)`!@@![javascript]`sdlManager.getRegisterAppInterfaceResponse().getAudioPassThruCapabilities()`!@ after successfully connecting to the head unit.

 | Audio Pass Thru Capability | Parameter Name  |  Description |
 | ------------- | ------------- | ------------- |